 Accurate demand forecasting paired with smart inventory management will ultimately mean a shorter cash conversion cycle for your Shopify business.
 With less capital trapped in inventory you can continuously replenish stock, make agile financial decisions based on an updated view of supply chains, and invest in bigger and better holiday advertisement campaigns.

-Predictable cash flow is also a hallmark of a healthy ecommerce business.
+Predictable cash flow is also a hallmark of a healthy eCommerce business.
 The more consistent your cash flow, the easier you’ll be able to sleep at night knowing that your Shopify business won’t be unexpectedly going into a negative month.
 And, with more knowledgeable investments, you’ll likely see higher margins and more capital to invest in future growth.

 The holiday season is the perfect time of year to increase brand awareness and solidify a positive reputation with consumers.
 In order to secure your Shopify store’s spot as a fan-favorite though, it’s critical that you provide a great customer experience throughout the entire ordering process.